Does completing the square always work for quadratic equations?

 What is the benefit of completing the square?

 It is certainly a good idea to learn the completing the square method.
-First, it is much more intuitive than simply plugging the coefficients into the quadratic formula.
+First, it is much more intuitive than simply plugging the coefficients into the quadratic formula calculator.
 It gives you a feeling of understanding what happens to your equation and why a particular number is a solution.
 In fact, it's almost impossible to forget how this method works once you've seen it in action!

 Also, the method of completing the square can be used to derive the quadratic formula, should you ever forget it — and it's easy to forget a formula that you simply learned by heart and never fully understood.